trustedci/OSCRP/OSCRP.md

 **Concern:** Data loss
 **Consequences:** Lost science time and reduced reputation

+A system intended to control a networked sensor array was in the process of being set up when its default login credentials were successfully guessed by a remote attacker.
+The intruder installed multiple tools on the compromised system, including a utility that would allow control over the hacked system to be retained even after the account used for the initial intrusion was disabled.
+Using this utility, the intruder issued a remote command to the compromised controller system that invoked a second tool, a "flooder" intended for use in a network-based denial-of-service attack against an off-site target.
+Once activated, the flooder generated a tremendous volume of outbound attack traffic, saturating its own network and rendering the local site's own border link unusable.
+Only after the site's network external network connectivity was lost was the compromised server and its running flooder tool discovered.

+**Asset:** Network-connected sensor control system; Network infrastructure **Concern:** Inaccessible network
+**Consequences:** Lost science time, affecting unrelated projects at the same facility, reduced reputation

 <!-- <a name="#possibly-targeted" / > -->

 ### Possibly targeted

-A group of hackers gained access to a vulnerable scientific computing cluster at University A and quickly determined that these computers are used by collaborators at other universities.
+A group of hackers gained access to a vulnerable scientific computing cluster at University A and quickly determined that these computers were used by collaborators at other universities.
 The intruders used credentials captured on systems at University A to get into multiple compute clusters in research labs at University B and University C, collecting new captured credentials along the way and gaining additional access to other university systems.
-Compromised systems were down and unusable for several days in waves at the affected sites, while system admininstrators and security personnel investigated the intrusions and rebuilt the affected systems.
+Compromised systems were down and unusable for several days in waves at the affected sites, while IT and Information Security personnel investigated the intrusions and rebuilt the affected systems.
 Users were affected by the downtime and urgent credential change requirements -- in same cases, more than once while the nature of the intrusions was still being investigated.
 Affected systems were re-hacked during this incident as a result of some privileged users' failure to change credentials.
-**Asset:** Servers (compute clusters)
-**Concerns:** Devices inaccessible and devices exposing sensitive information
-**Consequences:** Lost science time

-A group of very fast-moving intruders gained access to systems in Astronomy departments at numerous universities using techniques similar to the above.
-A core group of computers that were compromised and running Trojaned SSH binaries were associated with a research project being run from a physically remote location with poor network connectivity, and at the time the intrusion was discovered, ALL personnel directly familiar with the configuration and management of these systems were at that location, which greatly hampered investigation and recovery, and extended the period of down time for these systems.
-Most of the systems involved were run by scientists, not system administrators, who understandably prioritized science over system management and documentation.
-System names were reused several times, and in some cases servers back at the university had names that indicated a connection with the project, when in fact there was no current relationship with the project.
+Investigation and remediation were complicated further at University A because the research project these systems served involved a physically remote location with poor network connectivity.
+At the time the intrusion was discovered, all personnel directly familiar with the configuration and management of these systems were at the remote location, with little in the way of explanatory documentation left for local IT staff to rely on while attempting to investigate and resolve the incident.
 Downtime, widespread credential changes, and general confusion all impacted the research project.

-**Assets:** Staff computing & networking and networks
-**Concerns:** Device inaccessible, devices exposing sensitive information and transport prevented
-**Consequences:** Lost science time
+**Assets:** Servers (compute clusters), staff computing & networking and networks **Concerns:** Devices inaccessible and devices exposing sensitive information and transport prevented **Consequences:** Lost science time

 <!-- <a name="#targeted" / > -->